About the Denon AVR-X4500H

 Discrete Amplification: The Denon AVR-X4500H AV receiver features a powerful Class AB power amplifier section equipped with discrete high current power transistors.
 This discrete amplifier design delivers optimum realism and stunning dynamic range.
 By using high current, high power discrete power devices, the amplifier is able to easily drive high quality speakers.
 The AV receiver's nine channel Class AB amplifier is rated at 125 watts (into 8Ω, @ 20-20kHz, with 0.05% THD, driving 2 channels).

 Amplifier Assignment: The AVR-X4500H's nine discrete amplifier channels can be configured to accommodate your type of home theater setup.
-You can even connect up to eleven speakers at a time and the receiver will intelligently and automatically select which speakers need power based on the audio source and surround sound format.
+Its powerful DSP is even capable of up to 11.2 channel processing, allowing you to extend the system with an additional power amplifier.

 - 11ch: Provides 11ch playback by assigning all nine internal amplifiers to the receiver's main zone and using an external 2ch amplifier for either the Front or Height 2 channels.
 Up to nine speakers can be powered by the receiver's amplifier, while two speakers are powered by an external amplifier.
 This amplifier configuration is compatible with up to 11.2ch and 7.2.4ch applications.